sirstudly/SpotifyJukebox-old/README.md

 > This simple Node.js application is a demonstration of how to use the Facebook Messenger and Spotify APIs together to create a 'Jukebox Bot'.

+## Update 2019-11-23

+This fork updates the original version which uses a custom "playlist" with one that does a true "queue" operation without altering the current playlist on Spotify.
+It does this by logging into Spotify via Chrome (Selenium) and queuing the song via the web player.
+This is the best solution that I could find as there is no "Queue" operation available via the Spotify API.

+Note, due to licensing restrictions on the integrated web player, this doesn't work on Linux distributions since it uses Chromium rather than Chrome.

 # .env variables

 The included .env file contains placeholder keys which you will need to provide.
-For more information about what these mean and how to obtain them, please see my associated tutorial at [https://medium.com/p/70c863337331](https://medium.com/p/70c863337331)
+For more information about what these mean and how to obtain them, please see the associated tutorial at [https://medium.com/p/70c863337331](https://medium.com/p/70c863337331)

 # Installation